 Why is Semantic SEO so important?

-This brings a special focus to how SEO is done.
+This brings a special focus on how SEO is done.
 It won’t be simply based on keywords anymore.
-The next level of SEO will be intent based and that’s where Semantic SEO will come in.
+The next level of SEO will be intent-based and that’s where Semantic SEO will come in.

 How to prepare for intent-based search?

 You will create content around topics and not just individual keywords.
 These topics may be covered in one or more pieces of content.